Birthdate of Marcus Tullius Cicero. Cicero is remembered as Roman statesman and

 2017: The Palm Beach Synagogue was scheduled to host a screening of “Claude Lanzmann: Spectres of the Shoah” which “explores the arduous 12-year journey that led to the creation of the French iconoclast’s “Shoah,” a nine-hour-plus examination of the Holocaust.”

-2017: As Congress convenes, Chuck Schumer is scheduled to begin serving as Senate Minority Leader.
+2017: As Congress convenes, Chuck Schumer began serving as Senate Minority Leader.